k5cents/fflr/cran-comments.md

 * [ESPN](https://en.wikipedia.org/wiki/ESPN) is not really an acronym, it no longer stands for anything and doesn't need to be explained in the DESCRIPTION.

+* `Sys.sleep()` has been removed from `test-settings.R`, reducing the overall run time from 159.9 to 44.9 seconds.
+Running all tests without sleeping can occasionally produce an API error, but it works right now.